stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 account's non-fungible tokens.

 A _STX post condition_ body is encoded as follows:
+* A variable-length **principal**, containing the address of the standard account or contract account
 * A 1-byte **fungible condition code**, described below
 * An 8-byte value encoding the literal number of microSTX

 A _Fungible token post-condition_ body is encoded as follows:
+* A variable-length **principal**, containing the address of the standard account or contract account
 * A variable-length **asset info** structure that identifies the token type, described below
 * A 1-byte **fungible condition code**
 * An 8-byte value encoding the literal number of token units

 A _Non-fungible token post-condition_ body is encoded as follows:
+* A variable-length **principal**, containing the address of the standard account or contract account
 * A variable-length **asset info** structure that identifies the token type
 * A variable-length **asset name** string that names the token instance
 * A 1-byte **non-fungible condition code**

+A **principal** structure encodes either a standard account address or a contract account address.
+* A standard account address is encoded as a 1-byte version number and a 20-byte Hash160
+* A contract account address is encoded as a 1-byte version number, a 20-byte Hash160, a 1-byte name length, and a variable-length name of up to 128 characters.
+The name characters must be a valid contract name (see below).

 An **asset info** structure identifies a token type declared somewhere in an earlier-processed Clarity smart contract.
 It contains the following fields: